These are the Best Android Apps in April 2021: Tasker, VLC, Poweramp, Lithium, and more!

 Music & Audio

 Next up, we’re going to feature some apps for music and audio.
-From subscription services that give you access to millions of songs hosted online to something that allows you to playback your locally downloaded music the way you’re supposed to, there are a lot of alternatives in the Google Play Store for whatever fits you better.
+From subscription services that give you access to millions of songs and podcasts hosted online to something that allows you to playback your locally downloaded music the way you’re supposed to, there are a lot of alternatives in the Google Play Store for whatever fits you better.
 Here are our top 3 picks for the best Android apps for music.

 Spotify is likely one of the best music streaming services available out there in terms of features.
 I’ve tried out a handful of them, and there’s always something I miss about Spotify.
 The app’s recommendation algorithm is pretty spot-on and allows you to discover more music every day, either within the genre you like or an entirely different music genre.
 It also supports a lot of different platforms, curated playlists are updated every day, has podcasts, and so much more.
 It’s also completely free to use as long as you’re willing to cope with ads and certain limitations, and there’s also a paid version that gives you the full experience for a monthly subscription fee.